In 2020, consumers are more savvy and aware than ever that they are being marketed to, especially online. Paid ads and promotions for products and ...

 Despite being one of the most important aspects of marketing, only 17 percent of B2C brands say they have the ability to study their customers’ journeys.

 The most crucial concept of the customer journey is to understand which marketing channels, strategies, and content drive conversions.
 This is often called attribution.

 By studying attribution, marketers are able to learn which marketing channels are the highest performing and thus should be incorporated into your strategy.

-Step #3 – Understand what channels
+Step #3 – Understand what channels others are using

 As an avid marketer, chances are good that you’ve done competitor research multiple times, and that tasks in this step won’t be unfamiliar.

 First, you need to research which channels your competitors are using, as well as where they are getting the most value for their marketing dollars.